 This policy provides information about how Police & Nurses Limited ABN 69 087 651 876 (Bank, we, us or our), manages data under the Consumer Data Right (CDR).
 References in this policy to data (including accessing, sharing and correcting data) apply specifically to data in the context of the CDR, as described in this policy below.
-An electronic copy is available below or a hard copy of this policy is available on request by contacting us on:
+An electronic or hard copy of this policy is available on request by contacting us on:

 The CDR gives you the right to share your data between accredited providers.
-It is an opt-in service that makes it easier for you to:
+It is an opt-in service (where you can choose to use the service) that makes it easier for you to:

 We accept requests for access to consumer data and product data that is mandated by law (‘required data’).

 We do not accept requests for access to additional types of consumer or product data.

 A Data Holder is a business that holds consumer data.
 Under the CDR Rules, a Data Holder must transfer the data to an accredited Data Recipient if and when you request it.